-Glamping – the outdoors made better with the cozy comforts of home at your campsite.
-Alright, that might not be the exact glamping meaning, but it works for my family, and it’s how we do camping.y and me.
+Glamping—the outdoors made better with the cozy comforts of home at your campsite.
+Alright, that might not be the exact glamping meaning, but it works for my family, and it’s how we do camping.

 As attractive as the outdoors are, the city in us love urban comforts.
 Without my cortado, my New Yorker and my nightcap, I’d be hopelessly lost.
 Enter glamping, of regal heritage (queens and kings under ornate canopies over 500 years ago), and today’s answer for getting in touch with Nature without, you know, touching Nature too much.

 My wife and I watched the kids recoil in horror at the suggestion of spending a weekend in a forest.
 We reassured them there would be Wifi, electricity, hot meals and comfy beds.
-Reluctantly they agreed, and we quickly whipped up a camping checklist to try and figure out how exactly to deliver on our promises.
+Once offered the alternative of a winter’s camp instead, they agreed, and we quickly whipped up a camping checklist to try and figure out how exactly to deliver on our promises.

 Set up the Tent